HL7/fhir-registry-protocols-ig/input/pagecontent/Architecture_and_Implementation.md

 ### Submission

-This may fall outside of this IG, if using MedMorph or another IG for submission requirements.
+This may fall outside of this IG, if using UDS+ or another IG for submission requirements.

 If not, then submission may use the following structure:
 ```